 About Lambeth Palace

-The Archbishop employs several dozen staff to support him in his work there.
+The Archbishop employs a team of staff to support him in his work here.
 In addition to the Archbishop's senior advisers and administrative staff, the Palace is serviced by a building manager, steward, cook, gardeners, gatekeepers and cleaners, all of whom take care of the historic building and its grounds.

 In recent years it has become necessary to increase the care and maintenance of Lambeth Palace.
 Following an environmental audit by Imperial College London, special consideration has been given to the environmental impact of plans for future work to upgrade the fabric of the Palace.
 Possibilities for energy self-generation are to be incorporated when all major renovations are considered in future.